 Cold sores are a symptom of a type of herpes caused by the Herpes Simplex Virus (HSV).

-Cold Sore Treatment
+Cold Sore Treatments

 Oregano essential oil has been a staple in at-home cold sore remedies for years.
 It’s been shown to combat the virus pretty effectively.

 Here are some tips on how to use these proven oils to battle cold sores.

-- Perform a patch test.
-For any new skin product, whether store bought or homemade, it is important to perform a patch test to make sure you don’t have any adverse reactions or allergies to the ingredients.
+Keep in mind that for any new skin product, whether store bought or homemade, it is important to perform a patch test to make sure you don’t have any adverse reactions or allergies to the ingredients.
 Apply a small amount of the mixture to your inner arm, somewhere where agitation is unlikely by clothing and leave on for 30 minutes to an hour.

-- Watch for negative reactions.
 Look out for any negative reactions your skin may be having to the essential oils on an open cold sore.
 Some slight stinging is to be expected, but further inflammation, redness, or burning is indicative of a negative reaction and use should be immediately discontinued.

-- Consult your doctor.
 Ask your doctor or healthcare provider about using essential oils on your cold sores before you try it.
 They may have further suggestions or warnings for your particular case.

-Using essential oils to help treat herpes cold sores is a more natural way to ease symptoms and shorten recovery time.
-There are plenty of scientifically proven effective oils to choose from, but be sure to consult with your healthcare provider on the best treatment for you.
+If you want to experience one of the top forms of effective home remedies, open yourself up to the world of essential oils.
+These healing compounds, while not a replacement for medication, can be helpful in alleviating discomfort cause by viruses.Using an essential oil could help treat herpes cold sores in a more natural way, easing symptoms and shortening recovery time.
+There are plenty of scientifically proven virucidal oils available to choose from, but be sure to consult with your healthcare provider on the best treatment for you.